nedmsmith/draft-sh-rats-oidc-attest/draft-sh-rats-oidcatt.md

 informative:
   RFC9334: rats-arch
-  RFC6794: oauth2
+  RFC6749: oauth2
-  RFC6180: cddl
-  RFC8949: cbor
   I-D.ietf-ftbs-rats-msg-wrap: msg-wrap

+entity:
+  SELF: "RFCthis"

 --- abstract

 This document defines message flows and extensions to OpenID-Connect (OIDC) messages that support attestation.
 Attestation Evidence and Attestation Results is accessed via appropriate APIs that presumably require authorization using OAuth 2.0 access tokens.
 A common use case for OIDC is retrieval of user identity information authorized by an OIDC identity token.
-The Relying Party may require Attestation Results regarding the UserInfo Endpoint as a condition of accepting the user identity information.
+The Relying Party may require Attestation Results that describes the trust properties of the UserInfo Endpoint.
+Trust properties may be  a condition of accepting the user identity information.

 --- middle

 # Introduction {#intro}

-This document defines message flows and extensions to OpenID-Connect (OIDC) messages that support attestation.
-Attestation Evidence and Attestation Results is accessed via appropriate APIs that presumably require authorization using OAuth 2.0 access tokens.
+This document defines attestation conceptual message flows that extend OpenID-Connect (OIDC) messages, see {{OCC2014}}.
+Attestation Evidence and Attestation Results are RATS conceptual messages, see {{-rats-arch}} and {{-msg-wrap}}, that are obtained via appropriate APIs conditional on OAuth 2.0 access tokens {{-oauth2}}.
 A common use case for OIDC is retrieval of user identity information authorized by an OIDC identity token.
 The Relying Party may require Attestation Results regarding the UserInfo Endpoint as a condition of accepting the user identity information.

 # Conventions and Definitions {#conventions}